huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 - [characteristic 2 of [name of model]]
 - ...

-If any of the mentioned aspects above are **not** clear to you, now is a great time to talk to [name of hugging face teacher] again!
+If any of the mentioned aspects above are **not** clear to you, now is a great time to talk to [name of teacher] again!

 ## Next prepare your environment